Timinator2000/Algorithm_X/10 - your turn/04 - suguru solver.md

 # Strategy

 Suguru is full of wonderful opportunities for problem-space reduction.
-Just a couple of strategies will be enough to make your `SudokuSolver` very fast.
+Just a couple of strategies will be enough to make your `SuguruSolver` very fast.
 If you are so inclined, you can solve many of the test cases and validators completely with logic.

 The cages make Suguru a bit tougher to get organized at first, but a `SuguruCell` is very similar to a `SudokuCell` and a `SuguruGroup` is very similar to a `SudokuGroup`.
 The key differences are the number of groups to which a cell belongs and the range of candidates for each cell.